ronvaldman/python-trivia-api/README.md

 # python-trivia-api
  A python trivia API
- Please read the PDF file to get started!
+ run flask_install and then start the server. feel free to ask me anything.